Dirt Bike Helmets for kids

 • The Liner – EPS or Expanded PolyStyrene is the liner material of choice in most high quality dirt bike helmets for kids.
 Don’t worry though.
 The EPS used in helmets is several orders of magnitude better than that used to make your cooler.

 • Special Venting – It’s really important that a dirt bike helmet be well ventilated.
-Helmets get really hot even on relatively cool days and if you don’t vent that heat you’re in for a long uncomfortable experience.
+Helmets get really hot even on relatively cool days.
+If you don’t vent that heat you’re in for a long uncomfortable experience.

 As you can see there’s more that goes into selecting a dirt bike helmet than “eenie, meenie, minie, mo”.